From Turkish jail, French woman accuses Greece of 'pushback'

-4 of7 FILE - Migrants walk under moonlight next to an inflatable boat before attempting to enter Greece from Turkey by crossing the Evros river, also known as Maritsa river, near Edirne, Turkey, March 8, 2020.
-Felipe Dana/AP Show More Show Less 5 of7
+6 of7 FILE - Migrants walk under moonlight next to an inflatable boat before attempting to enter Greece from Turkey by crossing the Evros river, also known as Maritsa river, near Edirne, Turkey, March 8, 2020.

-6 of7 FILE - Migrants board an inflatable boat under moonlight as they attempt to enter Greece from Turkey by crossing the Evros river, also known as Maritsa river, near Edirne, Turkey, March 8, 2020.
 Felipe Dana/AP Show More Show Less

 7 of7